Astounding

 Many holiday skiers seemed to be taking their first turns of the season.
 Or perhaps, the first turns of their lives.
 All lifts experienced incessant slow-downs and stoppages due to loading and unloading issues.

 This made two-lift-laps for Tramside runs unbearable, despite exquisite knee deep untracked in the woods.
-Despite the exquisite snow, I could only stomach the Bonnie/Taxi cycle twice.
+Despite the exquisite snow, I could only stomach the Bonnie/Metro cycle twice.

 The boot to knee deep untracked was exceptional.
 But caution was warranted.
 The recent meltdown eliminated much of the base, so hidden snowsnakes and rocks were both a factor.
 By the end of this storm cycle, and with more skier traffic, the snowpack will almost reset to pre-holiday depths.